-- To pass on the flow without obstruction, pollution or diversion affecting the rights of others.
+- Responsibility to pass on flow without obstruction, pollution or diversion affecting the rights of others.

-- To accept flood flows through your land, even if caused by inadequate capacity downstream, as there is no common law duty to improve a watercourse.
+- Accept flood flows through their land, even if caused by inadequate capacity downstream.
+There is no common law for a landowner to improve the drainage capacity of a watercourse.

 - Maintain the bed and banks of the watercourse (including trees and shrubs growing on the banks) and for clearing any debris, natural or otherwise, including litter and animal carcasses, even if it did not originate from their land.

-- Must not cause any obstructions to the free passage of fish.
+- Must not cause any obstructions either temporary or permanent that would prevent the free passage of fish.

-- Responsible for keeping the bed and banks clear from any matter that could cause an obstruction either on your land, or by being washed away by high flow to obstruct at a structure downstream.
-Watercourses and their banks should not be used for the disposal of any form of garden or other waste.
+- Responsible for keeping the bed and banks clear from any matter that could cause an obstruction either on their land or by being washed away by high flow to cause an obstruction at a structure downstream.
+Rivers and their banks should not be used for the disposal of any form of garden or other waste.

-- Responsible for keeping clear any structures that they own such as culverts, screens, weirs and mill gates.
+- Must keep any structures clear of debris.
+These structures include culverts, trash screens, weirs and mill gates.

-- Protecting their property from seepage through natural or man-made banks.
-Where such seepage threatens the structural integrity of a flood defence, it may become the concern of the Environment Agency.
+- The responsibility for protecting the property from seepage through natural or man-made banks.
+Where such seepage threatens the structural integrity of a flood defence it may become the concern of the Environment Agency.